Molecular Clock Dating using MrBayes: Tutorial

-You may have noticed that various prior distributions for tree age (and for calibration) are available, and the way specifying the prior parameters as minimal age and mean age is {\it different} from the parameterization used elsewhere in the program.
-This setting is aiming to ease the user and to assure a proper prior is specified.
-Several probability densities all with mean 390 and minimal 300 are shown in Figure \ref{fig_treeage}, including the offsetexp(300, 390) and other candidates (offsetlognormal(300, 390, 118), offsetgamma(300, 390, 64), truncatednormal(300, 390, 60)).

-Here I mention that there is another tree prior, the uniform prior \\ ({\tt clock:uniform}) \citep{Ronquist:2012ea}, that fits in the total-evidence dating framework.
-The model assumes that the internal nodes are draw from uniform distributions and the fossils are only tips of the tree (so-called tip dating).
-It is also conditioned on the root age and requires setting {\tt treeagepr}, but there is no speciation-extinction-fossilization-sampling parameter.
+An alternative tree prior that can be used in the total-evidence dating approach is the uniform prior ({\tt clock:uniform}) \citep{Ronquist:2012ea}.
+It assumes that the internal nodes are draw from uniform distributions and the fossils are only tips of the tree (so-called tip dating).
+Same as the FBD prior, the uniform prior is also conditioned on the root age and requires setting {\tt treeagepr}.